kashif-nawaz/charmed-kubernetes-on-bare-metals/README.md

  2022-02-20 00:30:35 WARNING unit.kubernetes-master/0.certificates-relation-changed logger.go:60 ERROR cannot open 6443/tcp (unit "kubernetes-master/0"): port range conflicts with 6443/tcp (unit "kubeapi-load-balancer/0")
  cannot open 6443/tcp (unit "kubeapi-load-balancer/1"): port range conflicts with 6443/tcp (unit "kubernetes-master/0")
 ```
-* If anyone knows the solution to the above issue, then please contact me at "kashif-nawaz@outlook.com".
+* If anyone knows the solution to the above issue and willing to share, then you may contact me at "kashif-nawaz@outlook.com".
-* If anyone wants to collaborate with me on this project or the next one, which is "Adding Multus Meta CNI with SRIOV on Baremetal Charmed K8s" then please contact me at my above given email address.
+* If anyone wants to collaborate with me on this project or the next one, which is "Adding Multus Meta CNI with SRIOV on Baremetal Charmed K8s" then you may  contact me at above given email address.